pRoy24/tokencaps/README.md

 ## How It Works

-Ticker data is stored in a Redis Cache and is by default updated every 2 minutes.
+Ticker data is stored in a Redis Cache and is by default updated every 60 seconds.

 TimeSeries metrics data and token details is stored in a CQL database and is updated on last request with a TTL strategy of 120 seconds.